alaraayan/project-3-server/README.md

 ## Process

 #### Planning
-Our group worked well from the get-go, we each had strengths that complimented one another.
+Our group worked well from the get-go, we each had strengths that complement one another.
 We first planned all the features we wanted Moodflix to have, decided on which were stretch goals and which were must-haves.
 We then tackled the backend and only once we were all finished with our backend tasks, we moved on to the frontend.
 We made the decision to mainly stick to the same features and work on similar tasks on both the backend and the frontend.
 For example, I handled user endpoints in the backend and then worked on the register and login components in the frontend.
 Having a Trello board to keep things organised also worked very well for us.

 ###### Our Trello board:
 <img src="images/moodflix-trello.png" alt="trello board"/>